-To broaden the tax base, it is proposed for years of assessment commencing on or after 1 January 2021, that the offset of assessed losses carried forward will be limited to 80% of current year taxable income.
+To broaden the tax base, it is proposed for years of assessment commencing on or after 1 January 2022, that the offset of assessed losses carried forward will be limited to 80% of current year taxable income.

-It is not clear what happens to the brought forward assessed loss above the 80%.
-Is it carried forward to subsequent years or is it lost completely?
-It appears that carry forward will be allowed but clarity is awaited.
+The amount of the loss not utilised is carried forward to subsequent years.
 It seems that only companies (including close corporations) are affected.